Ollie Gene Embry: Capture

-On August 5, 1951, FBI agents and city detectives captured Ollie Gene Embry while he was working at a gas station as an attendant.
-He was 22 at the time and was not armed.
-He surrendered without a struggle.
+On August 5, 1951, FBI agents and city detectives captured Embry while he was working at a gas station as an attendant.
+He was unarmed and surrendered without a struggle.
 The officers asked him to "check the radiator" on a car.
-When he raised the hood of the car he was grabbed by agents who said, "So you're Ollie Embry...we're from the FBI."
+When he raised the hood of the car he was subdued by agents who said, "So you're Ollie Embry...we're from the FBI."
 Three officers were in attendance, one of whom was Lee Boardman of the FBI.
 Embry had been working at the filling station for about two months, when someone on the street recognized him from the FBI posters and called it in.
 Embry had only been on the most wanted men list for twelve days, having been added on July 23, 1951.

+Embry faced a potential sentence of up to 180 years in prison for the crime.
+Embry pleaded guilty to eight counts on August 21, 1951, and was sentenced to 15 years in prison on August 28.

+Embry died in Shawnee, Kansas, on April 18, 2025, at the age of 96.